Top Web Analytics Metrics for Growth in GA4

 Although many people do not consider it one of those advanced web analytics metrics, it is, especially for companies in the e-commerce sector, subscription-based services, online marketplaces, content-driven websites, or mobile apps.

-Without tracking this metric, companies will not be able to determine whether their strategy achieves sustainable growth, gauge customer satisfaction, measure churn rates, and identify opportunities for improving customer retention.
+Without tracking this metric, companies cannot determine whether their strategy achieves sustainable growth, gauge customer satisfaction, measure churn rates, and identify opportunities for improving customer retention.

 Many small companies don’t focus on retention right from the first users, and this is a mistake because returning users can also show the trustworthiness of the product or service and validate it (especially a product) right from the beginning.